Renewables, nuclear and fossil fuels: The UK's changing energy mix

 The CCC and environmental think tanks Green Alliance and the Energy and Climate Intelligence Unit argue that the best way to lower bills for customers and boost energy security would be to cut fossil fuel use.

-This is not least because North Sea supplies are dwindling, and gas from any newly granted licences would not enter the market until around 2050.
+This is not least because North Sea supplies are dwindling, and gas from any licences granted for new exploration projects would not enter the market until around 2050.

 By contrast, they say a decarbonised electricity system would be more reliable, secure and cost-effective by protecting the UK from volatility in fossil fuel prices.